openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_bmwi3/docs/index.rst

 port when the car is locked.

 A tool like Bimmercode will allow you to disable this.
-Alternatively you will need to discconnect the OVMS unit before locking the car.
+Alternatively you will need to disconnect the OVMS unit before locking the car.

 A future version may add a command to allow you to disable this alarm directly from your OVMS shell.